PhilipYip1988/python-notebooks/anaconda/linux/vscode.md

 ## TeX

-The notebook can also be exported to pdf so it can later be printed:
+The notebook can also be exported to pdf (which uses TeX) so it can later be printed:

 <img src='images_vscode/img_068.png' alt='img_068' width='450'/>
 <img src='images_vscode/img_069.png' alt='img_069' width='450'/>

-Create a new notebook file and add the three cells:
+TeX can also be added to matplotlib plots.
+To test it is working create a new notebook file and add the three cells:

 ```python
 import numpy as np